 ■ Meat Breeds: Cornish Cross, New Hampshire, Plymouth Rock, and Orphingtons

 Characteristics – Different breeds vary in the time required to reach harvest weight.
 Depending upon your goal, the harvest date may come sooner or later.
 Some producers want whole chickens to butcher, while others are most concerned with breast meat.
 Most birds are butchered between 4-6 pounds.
-Some birds reach that weigh in 6-8 weeks, while others take longer.
+Some birds reach that weight in 6-8 weeks, while others take longer.

 Where are your birds from?